 Kristine Kengor is currently the Housefellow for the Stever House, a first-year residence hall located on Morewood Avenue.
-She also coordinates community service and civic engagement initiatives across the Carnegie Mellon campus, including in the residence halls.
+Additionally, as a coordinator for Residential Education, she spearheads community service and civic engagement initiatives across the Carnegie Mellon campus, including in the residence halls.
 One specific campus initiative that she co-directs is PACE (Partners Allied in Civic Engagement), a collaborative student and staff program aimed at increasing participation in civic engagement activities and creating a pervasive culture of civic engagement across campus.

 Kristine completed her undergraduate studies at Bucknell University, where she studied economics and political science.
 She earned her master’s in higher education administration at Penn State University and is currently working towards her doctorate in social and comparative analysis of education at the University of Pittsburgh.

 How did you come to join Carnegie Mellon?

 My good friend and colleague Bryan Koval (Housefellow for Morewood Gardens) told me about the position because he thought it would be a great fit for me.
 I had worked in residence life in the past and was working in service learning at the time.
 Since this job was a combination of both of those areas, I jumped at the opportunity.
 Plus, it was a chance for me to come home to Pittsburgh, be closer to my family, and go back to school.

 What are you looking forward to most for the Stever community this coming year?